formbricks/formbricks/README.md

 Spin up forms in minutes.
 Pipe your data exactly where you need it.
 Maximize your results with juicy analytics.

-## What is snoopHub?
+## What is snoopForms?

-The snoopHub is the heart of snoopForms.
-In it, all form submissions are processed, analyzed, forwarded and you can even build your own forms with the help of the no-code editor.

-If you prefer to build your forms completely customizable and send the submissions directly to snoopHub, check out our [React library](https://github.com/snoopForms/snoopforms-react).
+With snoopForms you can build complex multi-page forms in minutes using either our built-in No Code Builder or our [React library](https://github.com/snoopForms/snoopforms-react).
+All form submissions are automatically sent to the snoopForms platform for processing and analysis.
+You can view the submission within the platform or you can easily configure pipelines to send your data to other systems, services or databases.

 ### Features